Skip to content

 Remove-WMIObject rwmi Removes a WMI (Windows Management Instrumentation) class.

-Rename-Item ren, rni Renames items such as files and directories in a PowerShell provider namespace.
+Rename-Item ren, rni Renames files and folders in a PowerShell provider namespace.
+To learn more about this cmdlet, head to our detailed tutorial on renaming files using PowerShell.

 Rename-ItemProperty rnp Renames an item’s property without changing its value.